uegamiw/myLLM/README.md

 ## Configuration

 1. Create a `config.json` file in the same directory as the application with the following structure:
+   - `openai_models` and `anthropic_models` should contain the model names and their corresponding IDs.
+The model names will be displayed in the application's model selection radio buttons.
+   - `prompts` should contain the prompt names and their corresponding text.
+The first 6 prompt names will be displayed as buttons at the top of the application, with the rest available in a dropdown menu.

 ```json
 {